emintham/gdsh/README.md

 # gdsh
 A Google Drive shell in Ruby.

+## Installation

+Add this line to your application's Gemfile:

+	gem 'gdsh'

+And then execute:

+	$ bundle

+Or install it yourself as:

+	$ gem install gdsh

 ## Usage

 (adapted from https://developers.google.com/drive/web/quickstart/quickstart-ruby)

 1. Set up a project in [Google](https://console.developers.google.com//start/api?id=drive&credential=client_key).